The UOB One Card Now Offers up to 20% Cashback—but Here’s the Catch (MoneySmart Review 2024)

 3. UOB One Card Quarterly Cashback & Minimum Spend

 Here’s how it works.
-In order to qualify for cashback, you need to meet a minimum spending requirement every month in a quarter.
+In order to qualify for cashback, you need to meet a minimum spending requirement for every month in a quarter.
 The first quarter of the year runs from January to March.
 So, you would need to meet the minimum spending requirement in January, February and March to qualify in that quarter.

 There are 3 tiers of cashback, depending on how much you spend, as follows: